-About a month ago, I cautioned readers to avoid swiping the credit card before applying for a mortgage.
+A while back, I cautioned readers to avoid swiping the credit card before applying for a mortgage.

-Increase Your Credit Limits
+Increase the Credit Limits on Your Credit Cards

-I’m talking about increasing credit card limits, something that is very easy (and fast) to accomplish thanks to the many credit card management tools now at our fingertips.
+This is something that is very easy (and fast) to accomplish thanks to the many credit card management tools now at our fingertips.

 If you visit just about any credit card issuer’s website, you should be able to find an area to increase your credit limit online.